Jerry Yan

-Jerry Yan (言承旭 (Yán Chéngxù); born Liao Yang-zhen, January 1, 1977) is a Taiwanese actor, model and singer.
-A former member of boy band F4, Yan is known for his lead role as Daoming Si in the Taiwanese drama Meteor Garden and its sequel.
+Jerry Yan (言承旭; Liao Yang-Zhen, born January 1, 1977), born Liao Yang-zhen (廖洋震), is a Taiwanese actor, model and singer.
+He rose to fame with his role in the TV series Meteor Garden (2001), after which he formed the boyband F4 with his co-stars.
+His other notable TV series include Loving, Never Forgetting (2014) and Count Your Lucky Stars (2020).

 Early life

-Jerry Yan was born Liao Yangzhen in Taoyuan, Taiwan on January 1, 1977.
+Jerry Yan was born in Taoyuan, Taiwan on 1 January 1977.
 He is of Atayal and Hakka descent.

 Career

+1998-2001: Early modeling

-Yan became a model in 2000, after winning the 1998 TVBS Modelling Competition and Men's UNO modelling competition.
-He filmed advertisements and starred in music videos.
-He began his acting career in 2000, with a supporting role in Spicy Teacher.
+Yan became a model after winning both the 1998 TVBS Modelling Competition and Men's UNO modeling competition.
+He filmed advertisements and starred in various music videos.
+His acting career began in 2000 with a supporting role in Spicy Teacher.

+2001-2004: F4

+Yan's breakthrough came in the 2001 Taiwanese drama Meteor Garden and its sequel Meteor Garden II.
+Yan starred as the leader of four rich, popular boys who terrorize their school (known collectively as the Flower 4, or F4).
+The drama was a massive success, credited with the establishment of the idol drama genre.
+Yan, along with the rest of the cast of Meteor Garden, became famous across Asia for their work in the series.

-With his role as Daoming Si in the highly popular Taiwanese drama Meteor Garden and its sequel Meteor Garden II, Jerry shot to fame and became popular across Asia.
-After the series' conclusion, Jerry and the other cast members of Meteor Garden; Vic Chou, Vanness Wu and Ken Chu continued to perform together and released three studio albums as the quartet boy band F4.
+After the series' conclusion, Yan and the other F4 actors Vic Chou, Vanness Wu, and Ken Chu continued to perform together and officially formed the quartet boy band F4.
+F4 signed a record deal with Sony Music Taiwan and released their debut album, Meteor Rain, in 2001.
+The following year, they released their second album, Fantasy 4ever.

-In 2002, his television series, Love Scar garnered over 10% ratings.
+2004-2009: Solo music career and film debut

-In 2004, Jerry released his debut solo album, Jerry for You.
-The album was awarded as one of the "Top 10 Selling Mandarin Albums of the Year" at the IFPI Hong Kong Album Sales Awards, presented by the Hong Kong branch of IFPI.
+By the mid-2000s, the members of F4, including Yan, wanted to pursue solo music.
+In 2004, the members of F4 went on an unannounced hiatus, and Yan released his debut solo album, Jerry for You.
+The album was awarded one of the "Top 10 Selling Mandarin Albums of the Year" at the IFPI Hong Kong Album Sales Awards, presented by the Hong Kong branch of IFPI.
 He also won the "Best Album" and "Best Newcomer" (for the Hong Kong/Taiwan region) awards at the China Top Music Awards.
 The same year, he starred in the Hong Kong romantic comedy Magic Kitchen alongside Andy Lau and Sammi Cheng, marking his film debut.

-In 2006, Jerry starred in the critically acclaimed Taiwanese medical drama The Hospital.
+In 2006, Yan starred in the critically acclaimed Taiwanese medical drama The Hospital.
 It was the first Taiwanese series to be imported by Japan's NHK for broadcast.

-In 2008, Jerry starred in the sports comedy Hot Shot alongside Wu Chun of Fahrenheit and Show Lo.
+In 2008, Yan starred in the sports comedy Hot Shot alongside Wu Chun of Fahrenheit and Show Lo.

+F4 (officially renamed JVKV due to a copyright challenge) released what would be their third and final album, Waiting For You, on 28 December 2007.
+Yan joined F4 on a Japanese tour for the album, making them the first foreign artists to host seven consecutive concerts in the country.
+In 2009, F4 officially announced they were disbanding.